onatozer/CMPLXSYS_530_final_paper/README.md

 ```

 ## Usage
-To reproduce all the plots I made, simply run.
-This will use the network model weights that I previously saved.
+To reproduce all the plots I made, simply run:

 ```bash
 python3 generate_graphs.py
 ```

+This will use the network model weights that I previously saved.
 If you want to train your own network run:

 ```bash
 python3 train_network.py